NOAA-OWP/ngen-forcing/NextGen_Forcings_Engine_BMI/README.md

 3. Initialize MPI communications (parallel.py) class variables and then assign the MPI information (MPI_COMM_WORLD) for class variables (MPI rank, MPI size).
 4. Initialize WRF-Hydro geospatial object (geoMod.py), which contains class information about the modeling domain, local processor grid boundaries, and ESMF grid objects/fields to be used in regridding.
 The domain netcdf data is first opened, reads in coordinates and grid spacing, broadcasts data to processors which can then initialize their ESMF grid, and then reads internal domain netcdf data (including calculating slope grids) to be scattered accordingly to processors within MPI communicator.
 5. The WRF-Hydro geospatial object then reads in coordinate reference system/coordinates geospatial metadata and coordinates ONLY to main process (rank 0), which can be used for netcdf output files later on when they are created for the given user.
-6. Initializes output object (ioMod.py), which creates class variables and “local slabs” to hold output grids for each given processor (ny_local, nx_local).
+6. Initializes output object (ioMod.py), which creates class variables and “local slabs” to hold output grids for each given processor (ny_local, nx_local) as well as initializing the output netcdf file fields if the user requested the regridded output.
 7. Initializes input object (forcingInputMod.py) input forcing classes.
 These objects will contain information about our source products (I.E. data type, grid sizes, etc).
 Information will be mapped based on options specified by the user.
 In addition, input ESMF grid objects will be created to hold data for downscaling and regridding purposes.
 Essentially, each processor will initialize their own empty arrays for forcings variables to get regridded/filled and then bias correct/downscale based on the given operational configuration.
 8. If we have a specified supplementary precipitation dataset for a given operational configuration, then we must initialize the supplementary precip (suppPrecipMod.py) class, which will process the precipitation dataset configurations, its regridding technique, and the file type/variable inputs for a given supplementary dataset.
-9. With all classes initialized for the Forcing Engine, we can now call the forecast module (forecastMod.py) to process the operational configuration and forecast data into regridded hourly output files configured to the NWM domain coordinate reference system and metadata.
+9. With all classes initialized for the Forcing Engine, we can now call the BMI NextGen Forcings Engine model (model.py) to process the operational configuration and forecast data into regridded hourly output files configured to the NWM domain coordinate reference system and metadata.
 # NextGen Forcings Engine Workflow to Process Operational Forecast Data Overview
 1. If user selected supplementary precipitation option for forcing dataset, then the script calls the module to provide disaggregation functionality (dissaggregateMod.py).
 This module reads in user configuration options for the supplementary precipitation data and then determines whether or not if the precipitation data is hourly or 6-hourly intervals.
 If the data is indeed 6-hourly accumulated precipitation, then the module will return the disaggregate function, which will essentially read the data and interpolate the precipitation data down to hourly intervals and set the forcing precipitation input array for ESMF regridding in the following steps.
 2. Calculate forecast cycle number, create output forecast directory and log file for forecast cycle (if needed) and configure AnA cycle for look back period based on operational configuration and current forecast cycle time (if needed).